The Graduate Certificate in Quantum Information Science and Engineering (QISE) can be earned by any current University of Washington graduate student.

 Any current UW graduate student who can meet the prerequisites for the required courses (likely studying in one of the relevant departments), and who is in good academic standing, can be admitted to attempt the Certificate.

-Interested and eligible students should reach out to Program Coordinator Madeline Miller (madmill1@uw.edu) to notify of their intent to pursue the Certificate.
+Interested and eligible students should reach out to our program inbox at uwqis@uw.edu to share their intent to pursue the Certificate.
 It is imperative that you reach out if you intend to complete the Certificate so you can receive important communication about the Certificate, like priority registration for required courses.

 Curriculum